Kyphosis in Children

 What causes kyphosis in a child?

 A child can be born with kyphosis.
-Or he or she can develop it because of other health reasons.
+Or they can develop it because of other health reasons.
 These include:

 Kyphosis can also be caused by slouching.
 In such cases, it is called postural kyphosis.
 This is the most common type.
 It’s often first noticed in the teen years.